abdulwaheed76/practices/README.md

 # Tutorials

-## Code and strategy
+## Initial Strategy making
 1. Internal make sure strategy is followed correctly by others and pr 1 https://youtu.be/EhgLR4alv1I
+3. Sample strategy making  (can be extended where needed but this is a must have in all cases) https://youtu.be/_cLq9KfIHWY

+## Pull request flow
 1. Code PR 1, 2 (Pull request) with peer https://youtu.be/BJuwXc10bow

-3. Sample strategy making  (can be extended where needed but this is a must have in all cases) https://youtu.be/_cLq9KfIHWY
+## Codding discussions
-4. Open / close and if / else / switch statements https://www.youtube.com/watch?v=-ptMtJAdj40
+5. Open / close and if / else / switch statements https://www.youtube.com/watch?v=-ptMtJAdj40

 ## Self review
 1. Self review attitude 2021 08 24  https://youtu.be/wAsnZs-MSOU